 Decree No. 320 from the Ministry of Economy, Development and Reconstruction, which sets tariffs for subtransmission facilities, was published in the Official Gazette on January 9, 2009 and the new tariffs begin to be applied on January 14, 2009 and will be in effect until October 31, 2010.
 The new subtransmission tariffs that will be in effect from November 2010 to October 2014 shall be set by the Ministry of Energy based on valuation studies on subtransmission facilities that began during 2010.
-As of the date of this management discussion and analysis, the decree setting subtransmission tariffs from November 2011 to October 2014 has not yet been issued.
-In the meantime, the tariffs set in decree 320/2009 will continue to be provisionally applied.
-The difference between amounts invoiced using these provisional tariffs and the definitive values ultimately established will be recalculated.
+On April 9, the Supreme Decree N°14 was published by the Ministry of Energy, setting subtransmission tariffs from November 2010 to October 2014 has been issued.
+The difference between amounts invoiced using these provisional tariffs since November 2010 to the decree publish date will be reassessment by the CDEC based on the difference between the provisional tariff and the definitive values on decree N°14.
+No significant differences that will affect the financial statement are expected.